 The most common mutation causing AATD is called the Z mutation, which disrupts the normal folding of the protein.
 Professor Huntington and his team at University of Cambridge obtained the crystallographic structure of this mutant form of Alpha-1-antitrypsin, which allowed for the first time the rational design of drugs that could correct folding and prevent the development of associated diseases.

 Z Factor has identified dozens of molecules that can correct the folding defect caused by the Z mutation, and shown that some of these drug candidates can increase Alpha-1-antitrypsin levels in an in vivo model of AATD.
-In 2017 Z Factor raised £7 million in a Series A round led by Medicxi and in which CIC participated.The company is now working to select the best molecules for use as a drug in human trials, with the lead candidate expected to reach the clinic in 2019.
+In 2017 Z Factor raised £7 million in a Series A round led by Medicxi and in which CIC participated.The company is now working to select the best molecules for use as a drug in human trials.

 Z Factor is based on the Babraham Research Campus, just south of Cambridge, UK.
 It operates as a virtual biotechnology company using an established network of out-sourced drug discovery and development providers co-located on the Babraham campus.